edgexfoundry/edgex-docs/docs_src/design/adr/014-Secret-Provider-For-All.md

   - Application Service (instance) are examples of these services.

-  - Service exclusive `SecretStore` can be created for these services by adding the services' unique name , i.e. appservice-http-export, to the `ADD_SECRETSTORE_TOKENS` environment variable for security-secretstore-setup
+  - Service exclusive `SecretStore` can be created for these services by adding the services' unique name , i.e. appservice-http-export, to the `EDGEX_ADD_SECRETSTORE_TOKENS` environment variable for security-secretstore-setup

     ```
-    ADD_SECRETSTORE_TOKENS: "appservice-http-export, appservice-mqtt-export"
+    EDGEX_ADD_SECRETSTORE_TOKENS: "appservice-http-export, appservice-mqtt-export"
     ```

     This creates an exclusive secret store token for each service listed.
 The name provided for each service must be used in the service's `SecretStore` configuration and Docker volume mount  (if applicable).
 Typically the configuration is set via environment overrides or is already in an existing configuration profile (***http-export*** profile for app-service-configurable).